-- 22. Possession of nuisance devices or objects which cause distractions and may facilitate cheating including, but not limited to, pagers, radios, and phones, including picture phones; - 23.
-Violation of school bus or transportation rules or the school district's Student Transportation Safety Policy; - 24.
-Violation of parking or school traffic rules and regulations, including, but not limited to, driving on school property in such a manner as to endanger persons or property; - 25.
-Violation of directives or guidelines relating to lockers or improperly gaining access to a school locker; - 26.
-Violation of the school district's Search of Student Lockers, Desks, Personal Possessions, and Student's Person Policy; - 27.
-Violation of the school district's Student Use and Parking of Motor Vehicles; Patrols, Inspections, and Searches Policy; - 28.
-Possession or distribution of slanderous, libelous, or pornographic materials; - 29.
-Violation of the school district' Bullying Prohibition Policy; - 30.
-Student attire or personal grooming which creates a danger to health or safety or creates a disruption to the educational process, including clothing which bears a message which is lewd, vulgar, or obscene, apparel promoting products or activities that are illegal for use by minors, or clothing containing objectionable emblems, signs, words, objects, or pictures communicating a message that is racist, sexist, or otherwise derogatory to a protected minority group or which connotes gang membership; - 31.
-Criminal activity; - 32.
-Falsification of any records, documents, notes, or signatures; - 33.
-Tampering with, changing, or altering records or documents of the school district by any method including, but not limited to, computer access or other electronic means; - 34.
-Scholastic dishonesty which includes, but is not limited to, cheating on a school assignment or test, plagiarism, or collusion, including the use of picture phones or other technology to accomplish this end; - 35.
-Impertinent or disrespectful words, symbols, acronyms, or language, whether oral or written, related to teachers or other school district personnel;
+- 20. Possession of nuisance devices or objects which cause distractions and may facilitate cheating including, but not limited to, pagers, radios, and phones, including picture phones; - 21.
+Violation of school bus or transportation rules or the school bus safety policy; - 22.
+Violation of parking or school traffic rules and regulations, including, but not limited to, driving on school property in such a manner as to endanger persons or property; - 23.
+Violation of directives or guidelines relating to lockers or improperly gaining access to a school locker; - 24.
+Possession or distribution of slanderous, libelous or pornographic materials; - 25.
+Student attire or personal grooming which creates a danger to health or safety or creates a disruption to the educational process, including clothing which bears a message which is lewd, vulgar, or obscene, apparel promoting products or activities that are illegal for use by minors, or clothing containing objectionable emblems, signs, words, objects, or pictures communicating a message that is racist, sexist, or otherwise derogatory to a protected minority group or which connotes gang membership; - 26.
+Criminal activity; - 27.
+Falsification of any records, documents, notes or signatures; - 28.
+Tampering with, changing, or altering records or documents of the school district by any method including, but not limited to, computer access or other electronic means; - 29.
+Scholastic dishonesty which includes, but is not limited to, cheating on a school assignment or test, plagiarism, or collusion, including the use of picture phones or other technology to accomplish this end; - 30.
+Impertinent or disrespectful language toward teachers or other school district personnel; - 31.
+Sexual and/or racial abuse and/or harassment; - 32.
+Actions, including fighting or any other assaultive behavior, which causes or could cause injury to the student or other persons or which otherwise endangers the health, safety, or welfare of teachers, students, other school district personnel, or other persons;

-- 36. Violation of the school district's Harassment and Violence Policy; - 37.
-Actions, including fighting or any other assaultive behavior, which causes or could cause injury to the student or other persons or which otherwise endangers the health, safety, or welfare of teachers, students, other school district personnel, or other persons; - 38.
-Committing an act which inflicts great bodily harm upon another person, even though accidental or a result of poor judgment; - 39.
-Violations against persons, including, but not limited to, assault or threatened assault, fighting, harassment, interference or obstruction, attack with a weapon, or look-alike weapon, sexual assault, illegal or inappropriate sexual conduct, or indecent exposure; - 40.
-Verbal assaults or verbally abusive behavior including, but not limited to, use of words, symbols, acronyms, or language, whether oral or written, that are discriminatory, abusive, obscene, threatening, intimidating, degrading to other people, or threatening to school property; - 41.
-Physical or verbal threats including, but not limited to, the staging or reporting of dangerous or hazardous situations that do not exist; - 42.
-Inappropriate, abusive, threatening, or demeaning actions based on race, color, creed, religion, sex, marital status, status with regard to public assistance, disability, national origin, or sexual orientation; - 43.
-Violation of the school district's Distribution of Nonschool-Sponsored Materials on School Premises by Students and Employees Policy; - 44.
-Violation of the school district's one-to-one device rules and regulations; - 45.
-Violation of school rules, regulations, policies, or procedures, including, but not limited to, those policies specifically enumerated in this policy; - 46.
-Other acts, as determined by the school district, which are disruptive of the educational process or dangerous or detrimental to the student or other students, school district personnel or surrounding persons, or which violate the rights of others or which damage or endanger the property of the school, or which otherwise interfere with or obstruct the mission or operations of the school district or the safety or welfare of students or employees.
+- 33. Committing an act which inflicts great bodily harm upon another person, even though accidental or a result of poor judgment; - 34.
+Violations against persons, including, but not limited to, assault or threatened assault, fighting, harassment, interference or obstruction, attack with a weapon, or look-alike weapon, sexual assault, illegal or inappropriate sexual conduct, or indecent exposure; - 35.
+Verbal assaults, or verbally abusive behavior, including, but not limited to, use of language that is discriminatory, abusive, obscene, threatening, intimidating or that degrades other people; - 36.
+Physical or verbal threats including, but not limited to, the staging or reporting of dangerous or hazardous situations that do not exist; - 37.
+Inappropriate, abusive, threatening, or demeaning actions based on race, color, creed, religion, sex, marital status, status with regard to public assistance, disability, national origin or sexual orientation; - 38.
+Violation of school rules, regulations, policies, or procedures; - 39.
+Other acts, as determined by the school district, which are disruptive of the educational process or dangerous or detrimental to the student or other students, school district personnel or surrounding persons, or which violate the rights of others or which damage or endanger the property of the school, or which otherwise interferes with or obstruct the mission or operations of the school district or the safety or welfare of students or employees.

 VII.
-DISCIPLINARY ACTION OPTIONS
+DISCIPLINARY OPTIONS